sorakatsuki/minui-portmaster-for-miyoo-flip/README.md

 1. Mount your MinUI SD card to your computer.
 2. Download the latest release from GitHub.
 It will be named `PORTS.pak.zip`.
-3. Copy the zip file to the correct platform folder in the "/Emus" directory on the SD card.
+3. Copy the zip file to the correct platform folder in the "/Emus" folder on the SD card.
 Please ensure the new zip file name is `PORTS.pak.zip`.
 4. Extract the zip in place, then delete the zip file.
 5. Confirm that there is a `/Emus/<PLATFORM>/PORTS.pak/launch.sh` file on your SD card.
 6. Create a folder at `/Roms/Ports (PORTS)`.
 This is where all the ports data will be stored.